webosose/website/content/en/docs/guides/setup/bring-up-guide/bring-up-overview.md

 6. **Installing an image**

-    Modify or add tasks to create an image format which is installable on your SoC board.
+    Modify or add tasks to create an image format that is installable on your SoC board.

 7. **Handling runtime errors**

     Correct errors during running webOS OSE.
 Before starting this step, make sure that you understand the execution sequences of Luna Surface Manager (LSM) and Web Application Manager (WAM).

-For more details on the bring-up process, see [Yocto Project Manual](https://docs.yoctoproject.org/overview-manual/index.html).
+For more details on the bring-up process, see the [Yocto Project Manual](https://docs.yoctoproject.org/overview-manual/index.html).

 ## Verifying Bring-Up Process